TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Slightly increased lavafall rates in Stone Shore biome.
 ·Slightly increased waterfall rates in End biome.
 ·Adjusted tree generation in all Jungles to fix some ground trees not spawning underground.
-·Eroded Badlands' giant spikes are now more common and all spikes now will go through water at sealevel instead of being cut off.
+·Eroded Badlands' giant spikes are spiker, more common, and all spikes now will go through water at sealevel instead of being cut off.
+·Mutated Badlands Plateau now has giant flat-topped spikes that are thick.
+·All Badlands now can natually spawn Husk and Cave Spider mobs.
+·All Deserts now can naturally spawn Cave Spider mobs.
+·Fixed bug that prevented the Better Cactus from spawning in any Badlands biome.

     (V.6.12.2 Changes) (1.14.4 Minecraft)